jakopako/goskyr/README.md

 interaction:
   type: click # for now only click is supported.
   selector: .some > div.selector
-  count: 1 # number of clicks
+  count: 1 # number of clicks.
+Default is 1
   delay: 2000 # milliseconds that the scraper waits after each click.
 Default is 1000
 ```